 We resolve complaints using the conciliation process which is confidential, free and impartial.

-- Free training is available for community organisations.
+- free training for community organisations.

 Promoting human rights

 The Commission partners with government and community bodies, organises and attends community events, and participates in forums and focus groups to promote the objectives of the Act.
 Read more about our community engagement.

 The Mabo Oration is a biennial event organised in partnership with QPAC, and is one of the Commission's public commitments to the Aboriginal and Torres Strait Islander peoples of Queensland.

 The Commission provides submissions to state and federal bodies on the development of government policies and legislation and contributes to reports on Queensland's compliance with International Labour Organization instruments.